richeyward/richeyward.github.io/content/posts/digitron/mhrd/01-getting-started/index.md

 Now that we have explored the basic building block of the NAND gate, we are ready to begin constructing more complex circuits.
 In the next post, we will see how combining logic gates can lead to more advanced, functional circuits, laying the groundwork for even greater projects.

+*Note: This was originally published in July 2024*